- Why performance budgets?

 How thresholds work

 There are two types of performance budget thresholds: absolute, and relative (or rate of change).
+These thresholds are totally independent of each other, and essentially work as two separate budgets.

 Relative thresholds (rate of change)

-Relative thresholds are not represented in SpeedCurve dashboards, but they are represented in alerts as a horizontal green bar showing the acceptable rate of change for a metric.
+Relative thresholds are not represented in SpeedCurve charts, but they are represented in alerts as a horizontal green bar showing the acceptable rate of change for a metric.
 For example, in the alert below the relative threshold is 15%.
 The previous value in the chart is 2.52, and so the acceptable rate of change is any value between 2.14 (15% below 2.52) and 2.90 (15% above 2.52).
 The latest value in the chart is 4.17, which is 44% higher than the upper value of the acceptable rate of change.

 Relative thresholds with a larger bucket size